Shri Shivraj Ashtak

 Shri Shivraj Ashtak is an Indian Marathi-language historical drama film series created by Digpal Lanjekar.
-The franchise started off with an eight-part film series written and directed by Lanjekar based on Maratha Empire.
-The first film Farzand released on 1 June 2018 and was followed by 5 films: Fatteshikast (2019), Pawankhind (2022), Sher Shivraj (2022), Subhedar (2023), Shivrayancha Chhava (2024).
-The sixth instalment Ranpati Shivray: Swari Agra is in production and scheduled to be released on 19 February 2026.
+The franchise began as an eight-part film series written and directed by Lanjekar, based on the history of the Maratha Empire.
+The films in the series are Farzand (2018), Fatteshikast (2019), Pawankhind (2022), Sher Shivraj (2022), Subhedar (2023), Shivrayancha Chhava (2024), Ranapati Shivray: Swari Agra (2026).

-All five films starred Chinmay Mandlekar and Mrinal Kulkarni.